speakeasy-sdks/clerk-sdk-php/docs/sdks/organizationinvitations/README.md

 When the invited user clicks the link to accept the invitation, they will be redirected to the URL provided.
 Use this parameter to implement a custom invitation acceptance flow.

-You must specify the ID of the user that will send the invitation with the `inviter_user_id` parameter.
+You can specify the ID of the user that will send the invitation with the `inviter_user_id` parameter.
 That user must be a member with administrator privileges in the organization.
 Only "admin" members can create organization invitations.